-Changing Voltage on dual voltage motors and Resetting Thermal Protection Dual voltage motors can be operated on either of the two voltages indicated on the motor nameplate.
+Changing Voltage on dual voltage motors and Resetting Thermal Protection

+Dual voltage motors can be operated on either of the two voltages indicated on the motor nameplate.
 The voltage setting from the factory can be found on the tag attached to the guard stud.
+Note Ty6 and newer models have DC power supplies that are voltage specific.
 To change the voltage:

 - 1. Change the motor lead connections as shown on the diagram on the inside cover of the motor conduit box.
-This is also found on page 23-24 in this manual.
-Disconnect and lockout the power supply before attempting voltage change. - 2.
-Reconnect the transformer in the magnetic starter as shown in the diagram on the inside of the starter box cover.
-This is also found on pages 23-24 of this manual. - 3.
-Replace or adjust the thermal overload protectors (D) using dial (A), see below right) with those rated at the desired amperage range.
-If the overloads trip you will need to press reset button (C) to resume operation. - 4.
-Contact your dealer or customer service via phone at 800-733-4063 or email at customerservice@originalsaw.com for correct information on thermal overload protectors.
+This is also found on page 24-25 in this manual.
+Disconnect and lockout the power supply before attempting voltage change. - Change the DC power supply to the proper input voltage Note: power supplies are voltage specific and cannot be adjusted from 230 volt to 460 volt primary voltage.
+This is also found on pages 24-25 of the parts manual. - 3.
+Replace or adjust the thermal overload protectors (D) using dial (A), see figures below) with those rated at the desired amperage range.
+If the overloads trip you will need to press reset button (C) to resume operation or set the thermal for auto-reset. - 4.
+Contact you' dealer or customer service via phone at 800-733-4063 or email at customerservice@originalsaw.com for correct information on thermal overload protectors.